 POINT is responsible for submitting applications on behalf of eligible candidates from post-secondary institutions in ASEAN; and encouraged to promote this scholarship opportunity to faculty and staff members, as well as to partner institutions in ASEAN.
 When candidates are retained, POINT acts as the body entrusted with the administration of the program, receives contribution funding from Global Affairs Canada to disburse as scholarships to recipients, as well as welcoming and supporting recipients throughout their stay.

-The competition in now close for the 2024-2025 academic year.
+The competition in now open for the 2025-2026 academic year.

 Student seeking an ASEAN scholarship must;